HritwikSinghal/Change.org-Petition-signer/README.md

 For Windows & Linux Only.
 Not Compatible with MacOS.

-Uses Selenium.It will automatically ask for url and whether to use proxies or not.
-If you chose to sign using proxies, it will auto fetch proxies and sign using them.
+Uses Selenium.It will automatically ask for url.

 Installation: